The Car Connection Land Rover Range Rover Velar Overview

 The Velar sits marginally shorter than the Range Rover Sport and its 115.1-inch wheelbase.
 The Velar's wheelbase is 113.1 inches, the same as that of the Jaguar F-Pace.

-Land Rover promises a useful interior with seats for five passengers, luggage space of 34.4 cubic feet behind the rear seat, and total interior space behind the front seats of up to 70.1 cubic feet.
+Land Rover delivers a useful interior with seats for five passengers, luggage space of 34.4 cubic feet behind the rear seat, and total interior space behind the front seats of up to 70.1 cubic feet.
 The second row may be cramped for tall passengers—grab the keys early.

 Safety equipment includes adaptive cruise control, forward-collision warnings, automatic emergency braking, and surround-view cameras.